devcontainers/spec/proposals/devcontainer-templates-distribution.md

 ## Source code

-Templates source code is stored in a git repository.
+A Template's source code is stored in a git repository.

 For ease of authorship and maintenance, [1..n] Templates can share a single git repository.
 This set of Templates is referred to as a "collection," and will share the same [`devcontainer-collection.json`](#devcontainer-collection.json) file and "namespace" (eg. `<owner>/<repo>`).

 > **Note:** Templates and [Features](./devcontainer-features.md) should be placed in different git repositories.

-Source code for the set follows the example file structure below:
+Source code for a set of Templates follows the example file structure below:

 ```
 .